-- Read all chapters prior to completing labs or do appropriate research online, including chapters as noted, research articles, etc. - Assignments will be given in through Moodle. - Quizzes in Moodle are required to be completed on or before designated due dates. - It is important for you to check your grades in Moodle.
+- Read all chapters prior to completing labs or do appropriate research online, including chapters as noted, research articles, etc. Students who are not enrolled in the lecture portion may be at a disadvantage as they do not get lecture content.
+By continuing with the course, students acknowledge and accept this. - Assignments will be given in through Blackboard. - Quizzes in Blackboard are required to be completed on or before designated due dates. - It is important for you to check your grades in Blackboard.
 If you find that the instructor has made a mistake while entering your grade, you have one week to bring it to the attention of the instructor.
-After a ONE WEEK PERIOD, grades will be locked in Moodle. - Please refrain from requesting extensions as they will not be granted.
+After a ONE WEEK PERIOD, grades will be locked in Blackboard. - Please refrain from requesting extensions as they will not be granted.
 Please not this before starting the course and refrain from leaving negative feedback in you miss a deadline and are not granted an extension.
 Please do not feel disrespected if your request does not receive a reply, by continuing in the course, you accept this rule.
 This is your formal notification about requests for extensions.